modocache/github-recommendation-engine/README.md

 You might be wondering whether Github would appreciate so many requests being thrown at it--I wonder as well, and I plan on getting some feedback from an admin once I get a chance.

+## Requirements

+- [github2](https://github.com/ask/python-github2), a Python wrapper for the Github API